A bummer: best ways to treat diaper rash

 Just urine in the diaper?
 Just pat or fan dry the bottom and change the diaper.
 Don’t bother to wipe all of the urine off.
 After all, urea, a component of urine, is used in hand creams.
 In addition, after every diaper change apply a barrier cream (one containing zinc oxide or petroleum jelly) to prevent your baby’s skin from coming into contact with the next round of irritants.

-Treatment: Since yeasts are a type of fungus, yeast rashes respond to antifungal creams such as clotrimazole (sold over the counter as Lotrimin in the anti-foot fungus aisle of your pharmacy) or nystatin (prescription).
-Anytime you use a medicated cream, remember to still put a barrier protection on top to prevent contact irritation.
+Treatment: Since yeasts are a type of fungus, yeast rashes respond to antifungal creams.
+Examples are clotrimazole (sold over the counter as Lotrimin in the anti-foot fungus aisle of your pharmacy) and nystatin (prescription).
+Anytime you use a medicated cream, remember to put a barrier protection on top to prevent contact irritation.
 Treatment can take as long as 2-3 weeks.
 Even if the yeast rash disappears within less than two weeks, to insure the yeast stays away, treat for a couple days afterwards.

 Treatment: In addition to usual washing poop off with soap and water, apply an over-the-counter topical antibiotic cream or ointment to the pimples with diaper changes.
 Soak your baby’s bottom in a bath a couple of times a day in warm water.
 If you suspect a boil or abscess, take your baby to her doctor who may drain the infection and/or prescribe a prescription topical or oral antibiotic.